Independent Study Project in Arabic Studies (using Language sources)

-This essay based course is aimed at students returning from their Year Abroad at the University of Alexandria or the University of Damascus.
-At the end of this course, a student should be able to demonstrate clear evidence of undertaking a detailed supervised study of a topic in Arabic Studies using Arabic language sources.
-Candidates begin to research their topic during their year abroad and write 3000-4000 word essay in Arabic which is to be submitted to relevant course convenors in Damascus or Alexandria who will forward it to SOAS.
+This essay based module is aimed at students returning from their Year Abroad at the University of Alexandria or the University of Damascus.
+At the end of this module, a student should be able to demonstrate clear evidence of undertaking a detailed supervised study of a topic in Arabic Studies using Arabic language sources.
+Candidates begin to research their topic during their year abroad and write 3000-4000 word essay in Arabic which is to be submitted to relevant module convenors in Damascus or Alexandria who will forward it to SOAS.
 This piece of work will count 10% of the total mark.
-In the course of Year 4 students will then write an ISP of 8-10,000 words written in English which builds upon the sources discussed and analysed in the Arabic essay.
+Year 4 students will then write an ISP of 8-10,000 words written in English which builds upon the sources discussed and analysed in the Arabic essay.
 This counts 90% of the total mark.
 Both pieces of work must be submitted together.

-The topic of the Year 4 ISP must be approved by the undergraduate tutor/course convenor before the student is allowed to embark on this course.
+The topic of the Year 4 ISP must be approved by the undergraduate tutor/module convenor before the student is allowed to embark on this module.

-This course cannot be taken with the course 155900733: Independent Study Project in Arabic Studies
+This module cannot be taken with the module 155900733: Independent Study Project in Arabic Studies

 10 hours supervision throughout the academic year.